What Is The Google Sandbox?

 Social media continues to play a large part in marketing and it is particular important for new sites who are looking to get established within their niche.

 It is important to remember that search engines are not the only form of traffic nowadays, online marketing is about using more than just SEO techniques and getting ranked.
-There are many marketeers who still manage to acquire significant amounts of traffic to their site without ranking at all in Google.
+There are many marketers who still manage to acquire significant amounts of traffic to their site without ranking in Google at all, using mostly social media.